 Yes.
 Furthermore, there is no presumption that the individual who has built up the business has a greater claim to the business assets.
-The other partner’s contribution to the marriage – for example, by looking after the home and children – might be considered to be equally large.
-Depending on the circumstances, this might mean that each partner could claim entitlement to around half the value of the business.
+The other partner’s contribution to the marriage, for example, by looking after the home and children, might be considered to be equally large.
+Depending on the circumstances, this might mean that each partner could claim entitlement to about half the value of the business.

-In many circumstances, it is possible to agree a settlement which allows the business to continue.
+In many circumstances, it is possible to agree a settlement that allows the business to continue.
 For example:

-Where possible, courts try to avoid ordering a settlement which results in the break-up or liquidation of a business.
+Where possible, courts try to avoid ordering a settlement that results in the break-up or liquidation of a business.

 Assets held overseas can be taken into consideration in the same way as any other assets.

-In practice, a spouse may seek to hide overseas assets, or to transfer assets overseas to make them more difficult to recover.
-If you suspect that your spouse is doing this, you should take immediate legal advice.
+In practice, a spouse may seek to hide overseas assets or transfer assets overseas to make them more difficult to recover.
+If you suspect that your spouse is doing this, take immediate legal advice.

 If one of the spouses in a divorce has previously placed assets into trust, these assets might also be taken into account.
 Clearly, this will be the case if the settlor is a beneficiary of the trust.

-It may also be possible to make a claim against the trust if it can be shown that the assets are still under the settlor’s control, or that the settlor created the trust once the marriage started to break down with the specific aim of sheltering the assets from a claim.
+It may also be possible to make a claim against the trust if it can be shown that the assets are still under the settlor’s control or that the settlor created the trust once the marriage started to break down to shelter assets from a claim.

 Trust law is complex.
-You should take advice if you wish to place assets into trust, or to discuss what claim you might have against assets held in trust.
+You should take advice if you wish to place assets into trust or discuss what claim you might have against assets held in trust.